A bike for my better half - advice needed

 Well, first off, put your foot down!
 Chairs covers, plate chargers, larger cakes, ribbons and flowers are all for one day and one day only!
 A dirt bike can last forever and will definatley bring more joy!!
 I'm telling you, do what ever you can to not buy all that wedding stuff, becasue if you don't you WILL always have it in the back of your mind just how much all that stuff cost you at the end of the day.

-Coward, grow a set and show her.steve-o wrote: I speak from experience and can speak freely on this forum as my wife wouldn't even know where to begin looking for my post on all this wedding bliss.
+steve-o wrote: I speak from experience and can speak freely on this forum as my wife wouldn't even know where to begin looking for my post on all this wedding bliss. :smirk:

-Her own bike will let her get out riding with the girls, while I'm out riding with the guys.
-Plus, it will give me something else to work on in the garage (man cave), where life is nice and peaceful.steve-o wrote: Secondly, don't get her a bike at all.
+steve-o wrote: Secondly, don't get her a bike at all.
 The biggest joy we all have is to go for a ride with our buddy's, not our buddy's wives'.
 The majority of all the men in this sport do it to get away from the ladies!
 If they are honest with you they'll agree and over time I'm sure you will too!

-steve-o wrote: I guess I'm done making trouble now and if I have offended you, I really hope you don't take me too seriously, If I haven't offended you, please listen to my advice!
+steve-o wrote: I guess I'm done making trouble now :smirk: and if I have offended you, I really hope you don't take me too seriously, If I haven't offended you, please listen to my advice! :lol:

 The voices are back.
 Awesome!